 KEEPERS OF THE MOUND

-Bayou Grand Caillou is one such mound at risk.
+Bayou Grand Caillou is one such mound cost of propecia at risk.
 A giant mound on private property in Dulac, Louisiana, the mound at Bayou Grand Caillou is part of a rapidly changing ecosystem that is at risk of being washed away.
 Today, this mound sits on property owned by several local lawyers and developers, not by the United Houma Nation or the local Dulac community.
-Carla Solet, a member of the Houma and a Dulac local who lives next door to this mound, wants the mound protected from coastal land loss, but she also wants (legal) access to this sacred space.
+Carla Solet, a member of the Houma and a Dulac local who lives next door to this mound, wants levitra in mexico the mound protected from coastal land loss, but she also wants (legal) access to this sacred space.
 For now, Carla and her family visit the site without permission, collecting palms to make baskets and spending time on land that holds deep meaning to their identity.
-We follow the Solet family as they explore the meaning of the mounds in terms of their cultural heritage and reclaim the mound in a clandestine flag-planting ceremony.
+We follow the Solet family as nizagara viagra onlin they explore the meaning of the mounds in terms of their cultural heritage and reclaim the mound in a clandestine flag-planting ceremony.

 Mounds were gathering sites for ancient peoples, a place to share knowledge and stories, and today they are a symbol for something that is in danger of being lost, both literally and figuratively, as Louisiana’s coast continues to dissolve.
 As land disappears coastal communities rich in culture lose spaces and rituals, opportunities for people to come together, share and collect stories and artifacts to honor the land and its people’s history.